Is it worth using make?

 Did you know?
 Using Makefile generators like

 Meson will implement every item on this list automatically without you even knowing about it.
-Well, maybe point 2 will require some additional effort, but it'll be less than when writing pure Makefiles.
+Well, maybe point 3 (Windows + Visual Studio support) can require some additional effort, but it'll still be less than when writing pure Makefiles.
 There is no need to rant about the impossibility of debugging the resulting Makefiles; you debug your source CMake's or Meson's build script, not the resulting Makefiles.

 Also, as a bonus, your script will allow itself to be copied and pasted without issues, which is not always true for Makefiles (as they require using tab characters to indent lines, and some tools expand tabs to spaces).